merenlab/merenlab.org/momics/index.md

 [https://www.dropbox.com/s/1brw4c7h9i8ud2k/Bifidobacterium_genomes.tar.gz](https://www.dropbox.com/s/1brw4c7h9i8ud2k/Bifidobacterium_genomes.tar.gz)

-Genomes in this data pack belong to the genus *Bifidobacterium*, however, you don't know which species they assign.
+Genomes in this data pack belong to the genus *Bifidobacterium*, however, you don't know which species are assigned to them.
 Please follow the [anvi'o pangenomics tutorial](http://merenlab.org/2016/11/08/pangenomics-v2/) to create a pangenome for all these 15 genomes using the program `anvi-pan-genome` with default parameters, and answer the following questions:

 * How many single-copy core genes did you find?
 * When you organize genomes based on gene cluster frequencies, how many main groups do you observe?